kewonit/HNsummary/README.md

 [Check out this repo](https://github.com/bishalpaudel/hnsummarizer)

-#### It works by writing summary of all new posts to a database, then you fetch the summary of posts from the api, instead of multiple people generating the same summary
+#### It works by writing summary of all new posts to a database, then you fetch the summary of posts from an API, instead of multiple people generating the same summary